Facilitation

 Participation.png

-Following this logic, the highest level of participation involves people taking action and making decisions about their situations independently.
-In practice, we must recognize that there are reasons that the goal of leadership cannot be to make leadership superfluous: For instance, facilitators are accountable, they have a teaching mission, the learner's want to be guided competently through a learning process.
+Following this logic, the highest level of participation involves people taking action and making decisions about their situations independently (Arnstein, 1969)[2].
+In practice, one should also recognize that there are reasons that the goal of leadership cannot be to make leadership superfluous: For instance, educators are accountable, they have a teaching mission, the learner's want to be guided competently through a learning process.

-• Delegate your power to participants and let them act as experts in front of the group.
+• Educators delegate power to participants and involve them as experts.

-• Negotiate methodology, goals, content: Transparently contrast your own needs and goals as a trainer with those of the participants, negotiate, and make fair and reasoned decisions.
+• Educators negotiate methodology, goals, content.
+They contrast their needs and goals as a trainer with those of the participants, in order to come to fair common decisions.

 Diversity-Consciousness